BiGCAT-UM/INTOXICOM_Workshop_1/paper/paper.md

 should address experimental artifacts like batch effects and interlaboratory effects.

-The third challenge is a general incompleteness of ontologies. <!-- [RS: OR IS IT A BIT WIDER COMPARED TO ONTOLOGIES ONLY, THAT IS "DATA NOT MEETING COMMUNITY STANDARDS?"
+The third challenge is the general incompleteness of ontologies. <!-- [RS: OR IS IT A BIT WIDER COMPARED TO ONTOLOGIES ONLY, THAT IS "DATA NOT MEETING COMMUNITY STANDARDS?"
 SEE ALSO MY REMARK ABOVE] -->
 Finding ontology
 terms to be used for annotation of research output is non-trivial while the translation of ontology terms to identifiers is key to data consistency and interoperability.
-As examples of this challenge some challenges around ontological annotation of biological assays and composite nanomaterials were discussed.
+As examples of this challenge, some challenges around ontological annotation of biological assays and composite nanomaterials were discussed.

 The discussion also covered the tradeoff between comprehensive ontological modeling, which allows reasoning to infer new links in data and achieve a more complete knowledge representation, and the complexity that setting up an ontology (or deciding on which ontologies to use) can introduce for certain projects.
 In many application-specific or short-term research efforts, representing knowledge in an ontology format can add unnecessary hurdles for researchers as opposed to simpler solutions like taxonomies or controlled vocabularies, especially if the reasoning capabilities of OWL ontologies can't be fully utilized within the project's scope and timeline.

 This problem statement led to a recap of some instances of spreadsheet template-based workflows for ontology reuse and expansion within past and present projects in the INTOXICOM environment<!-- PARC iirc -->.
-Leveraging tools like the OBO foundry's ontology toolkit, ROBOT [@citesAsRecommendedReading:Jackson_2019], allows for workflows that use adaptable templates to accommodate new data needs while building upon and remaining compatible with established ontolgies.
+Leveraging tools like the OBO foundry's ontology toolkit, ROBOT [@citesAsRecommendedReading:Jackson_2019], allows for workflows that use adaptable templates to accommodate new data needs while building upon and remaining compatible with established ontologies.
 These workflows, with their emphasis on iterative refinement and community involvement, can help include technical and non-technical researchers, leading to more applicable ontologies and allowing ontology developers to focus on the technical aspects of ontology engineering and development.

 <!-- based on my (Javier) understanding of Thomas's point about ontologies and what I can remember from our conversation-->For ontologies to become the cornerstone of FAIR metadata, there is a need to align perspectives between database-oriented thinking, which favors simpler relational models; metadata producers, who may find a lack of granularity in available terms if the ontology is too high-level; and ontology engineers, who must strike a balance between the precision of their logical models and their practical usability for metadata producers and consummers.